 For an alternative, add a skimmed yogurt, or make yourself some pancakes with maple syrup.
 In short, something that takes away the urge to give up your diet completely.

-When I focus on what I am moving, I’m paying attention to either the top or bottom of each exercise.
-Don’t swing, don’t cheat, and concentrate on the muscle.
+When I focus on what I am moving, I’m paying attention to each exercise's top or bottom.
+So don’t swing, don’t cheat, and concentrate on the muscle.

 - I recommend that you always start with the exercises that require you to lift your legs in your abdominal training.
 These require the most effort and, if we don’t have enough strength to do these later in the workout, we will cheat.

 - When you finish the exercises that require lifting your legs, you can do the ones that lift your upper body.

 I wouldn’t say I like to count the repetitions in my abdominal routine at all.
 What I always recommend is to prioritize quality over quantity.